SublimeText/Modelines/README.rst

 Modelines must be declared in source code files with one of the following syntaxes::

     # sublime: optionName value
-    # st: optionName value
+    # sublime: optionName value; anotherOption value; thirdOption value

 **Note**: ``#`` is the default comment character, but you must use the corresponding single-line commend character for your language.
 In cases where there isn't a concept of comment, the default one must be used.

 Examples
 ********